write-the-docs-quorum/quorum-meetups/zoom-coordinator-guide.md

 Hello, to all of you who have RSVPed for tonight's Write the Docs [East/West] Coast Quorum meetup event!
 We're pleasantly surprised that so many of you have signed up for today's event and we think you'll enjoy tonight's presentation.

 However, be aware that we currently have more than 100 participants who have RSVPed for this event and our current Zoom account only allows 100 participants.
 While we don't think that more than 100 people will show up for tonight's event, we will have to cap attendance at 100 if more do arrive.
-If you are not fortunate enough to join us on the call or are unable to, be aware that we will record this presentation and post it on the Write the Docs YouTube channel soon after tonight's presentation.
+If you are not fortunate enough to join us on the call or are unable to, be aware that we will record this presentation and post it on the Write the Docs Podcasts and Meetups YouTube channel soon after tonight's presentation.

 On that note, here's our agenda for tonight (listed in [Eastern/Pacific] times):